-Swinburne graduate Samantha Daly has been named the Vocational Student of the Year in the 2021 Victorian Training Awards.
+Swinburne graduate Samantha Daly has been named the Vocational Student of the Year in the 2021 Victorian Training Awards and Australian Training Awards.
 She had been singled out for her dedication to making a difference in the mental health industry.

-The award recognises and celebrates outstanding achievements in Victoria’s vocational education and training sector.
-Ms Daly was selected as one of three finalists and won following an extensive application and interview process.
+The award recognises and celebrates outstanding achievements in Victoria and Australia's vocational education and training sector.
+Ms Daly was selected as one of three finalists in the state and won at the state then national level following an extensive application and interview process.

 After suffering a major and spontaneous bleed in her brain at the age of 24, Ms Daly was in a coma and has since spent seven years recovering.
 She underwent lifesaving brain surgeries, relearnt almost every function and battled mental illnesses such as anxiety and depression.